subhacom/argos/doc/user.rst

 Argos comes with four main components:

-- **Capture tool** for capturing video with camera, or for extracting parts of an existing video.
+- :ref:`Capture tool<Capture-or-process-video>` for capturing video with camera, or for extracting parts of an existing video.

-- **Tracking tool** for automatically tracking animals in videos using either classical object segmentation or a neural net.
+- :ref:`Tracking tool<Track-interactively>` for automatically tracking animals in videos using either classical object segmentation or a neural net.

-- **Annotation tool** for creating dataset to train the neural net for the Tracking tool.
+- :ref:`Annotation tool<Annotate-Generate-training-data-for-YOLACT>` for creating dataset to train the neural net for the Tracking tool.

-- **Review tool** for manually reviewing and correcting the automatically detected tracks.
+- :ref:`Review tool<Review-and-correct-tracks>` for manually reviewing and correcting the automatically detected tracks.

 .. figure:: ../doc/images/argos_flowchart.png